MMcCormick/mmccormick.github.io/about.md

 ## About Matt McCormick

-Matt McCormick is a creative developer with a passion for AI technology and over 15 years of experience in software.
+Matt McCormick is a creative developer with a passion for AI technology, and over 15 years of experience in software.
 If you need a complex web application for your MVP, he's made about 100 of those.
-He's also very passionate about the intersection of AI language models and human storytelling.
+Matt has also worked on at-scale applications passing millions of messages per day.
+He's extremely passionate about the intersection of AI language models and human storytelling.

-Matt has been the driving force behind numerous innovative projects that showcase his expertise in AI solutions and web development.

 ### Core Skills
 <p>